-Who decides what can be prescribed?
+Who decides what can be prescribed to transgender patients?

 Online and in person, doctors make decisions about who to treat with which medicines based on clinical guidelines.
 It takes research, clinical trials, drug studies and testing to devise, refine and publish these guidelines – and sometimes a while to implement them.
 From antibiotics to asthma inhalers, any medicine you take will have gone through this process.